cyberxndr/ansible-vars-splitter/README.md

 # ansible-vars-splitter
-Split single json file into the multiple files.
+Split a single json file with the host variables into the multiple files.

 ## The problem
 Ansible is a great tool for managing servers.
 It allows to control multiple servers at once.
 Sometimes we need to use host variables for the maintance purposes.
 The [default scenario](http://docs.ansible.com/ansible/playbooks_variables.html) is to store this variables into the separate files inside the `host_vars` folder.
 It can be useful, but not really comfortable in cases when we have a lot of hosts with the same variables.We may want to store them in a one place instead.
 But Ansible expects to get an individual file for the each host.